shettyh/shettyh.github.io/about.markdown

 permalink: /about/
 ---

-I am shettyh, Software Engineer for India.
+I am shettyh, Software Engineer.
 Interested in Distributed Systems and Databases